-This policy affects students receiving federal grants.
-Students receiving Federal Direct loans still must maintain at least 6 credit hours throughout the semester.
+This policy applies to federal grants.
+To receive Federal Direct loans, you must maintain at least 6 credit hours throughout the semester.

 Please remember, it is in your best interest to complete all of your add/drop changes by the end of the business day on the freeze date.

-You must have attendance verified in your classes in order to meet the eligibility requirements for the federal student aid programs.
+Your attendance in your classes must be verified in order to meet the eligibility requirements for the federal student aid programs.

-- For Federal Pell Grant and Iraq and Afghanistan Service Grant recipients, your award amount will be based on the courses for which you are registered on the freeze date.
+- For the Federal Pell Grant and Iraq and Afghanistan Service Grant, your award amount is based on the courses for which you are registered on the freeze date.
 These grants are disbursed based on the number of credits for which attendance has been confirmed.
-You will not be eligible for these grants for courses which you do not attend.
+You are not eligible for these grants for courses which you do not attend.

-- For Federal SEOG, Federal Work-Study, and Owens Community College grant recipients, you must be enrolled in at least one class on the freeze date and have attendance confirmed in that class.
+- For Federal SEOG and Federal Work-Study, you must be enrolled in at least one class on the freeze date and have attendance confirmed in that class.

 Instructors will determine your attendance for all courses, including web courses, based on their criteria and will provide attendance information directly to the Office of Financial Aid.
 Once attendance has been verified, financial aid for which you are eligible will disburse.
 For classes that begin later in the semester, financial aid for those classes will disburse once the class has started and attendance has been confirmed.